F1xw/ripple-btns/README.md

 # ripple-btns
-Google material button effect for your website.
+Google material button effect for your website

 ## Installation